 Exercise is good for children – it improves bone health, self-confidence and helps keep their hearts healthy.
 What your child is able to do will depend on several factors.
 These will include their general health, how severe the curve of their spine is and the type of treatment your child has had.
 If your child has mild scoliosis, he or she should try to lead a normal life, which includes taking part in sporting activities.
 If your child has a back brace, your specialist doctor may advise him or her to take it off during contact sports.

 Talk to your doctor for advice about any activities your child shouldn't do.

 Does surgery for scoliosis carry any risks?

 All types of surgery carry some risks.
-Your child's doctor will only recommend surgery for scoliosis if it's considered that the benefits outweigh the risks.
-The risks depend on the type of procedure your child has, and his or her personal circumstances.
+Your specialist doctor or surgeon will only recommend surgery for scoliosis if it's considered that the benefits outweigh the risks.
+The risks depend on the type of procedure you have and your personal circumstances.

 Severe scoliosis is sometimes treated with a type of surgery called spinal fusion.
-Spinal fusion helps reduce the curvature of your spine and stops it from getting worse.
-In spinal fusion, several bones in the spine (vertebrae) are fused and two metal rods are attached to keep the spine straight.
+Spinal fusion helps reduce the curve of your spine and stops it from getting worse.
+In spinal fusion, your surgeon will fuse (join together) several bones in your spine (vertebrae) and attach metal rods to keep it straight.

 Like all surgery, there are some risks involved.
 Some problems specific to spinal fusion are listed below.

-- There is a small risk of spinal cord or nerve damage.
+- There’s a small risk of spinal cord or nerve damage.

-- There is a chance of developing an infection – this can happen months or even years after surgery.
+- There’s a chance of developing an infection – this can happen months or even years after surgery.

 - Sometimes the rods attached to your spine may break or come loose.
-Another operation may be needed to correct this.
+You might need to have another operation to correct this.

 - Some people feel pain in their back following surgery.
 The cause isn't always known, but further surgery can sometimes help.